AlexOsokin97/Titanic_casuality_proj/README.md

 * **Support Vector Machine:** The algorithm uses the help of hyperplanes to classify groups of data.
 Because the goal of the algorithm was to classify whether a passenger survived or not survived (1 or 0 which is binary classification) this algorithm could show high performance.

-***After choosing the algorithms I used the following techniques to make the learning process for the algorithms easier, faster and qualitative:***
+**The next step was applying the following techniques to make the learning process for the algorithms easier, faster and qualitative:***

 * **train_test_split:** I used this technique in order to split my dataset into 2 fractions.
 The first largest fraction is the 'training set' which would include 80% of the whole dataset and the second smallest fraction is the 'testing set' which would include 20% from the whole dataset.
 I used this technique because I wanted to check how succeful my models were by applying them on data they had never seen before.